Extended-spectrum beta-lactamases (ESBLs)

 How can ESBL-producing E. coli infection be prevented?

 Resistance of germs (bacteria) to antibiotics is becoming a very big problem.
 ESBL-producing E. coli is just one example of bacteria becoming resistant to antibiotics.
 It is essential that antibiotics are only used when necessary and, when they are needed, the full dose and full course of the antibiotic must be taken.
 This will help to reduce the number of bacteria that are becoming resistant to antibiotics.

 Preventing the spread of infection

-Many infections caused by ESBL-producing E. coli are not spread from person to person, such as urinary tract infections.
+Many infections caused by ESBL-producing E. coli are not spread from person to person, such as UTIs.
 However, if the bacteria causes an infection in your gut (gastroenteritis) then it is essential to take the following steps to prevent the spread of infection to others:

 - Wash your hands thoroughly after going to the toilet.
 Ideally, use liquid soap in warm running water but any soap is better than none.
 Dry properly after washing.

 - Don't share towels and flannels.